TimoDiepers/trailpack/trailpack/validation/README.md

 - **Counts/IDs**: Use dimensionless unit with QUDT path
 - **Percentages**: Use dimensionless or percent unit
 - **Indices**: Use dimensionless unit

-**Identifier fields** (like "id", "index", "key") with "identifier" in the description are automatically recognized and can use dimensionless units.

 Example units:
 ```python